-Murrumbidgee Council acknowledges that The Willows provides the local community with a strong sense of its link to the past.
-Currently the reserves are not being utilised to their full potential, and the Plan of Management examines opportunities which would result in the conservation of heritage items and thus maintain the community's link to its history.
+Murrumbidgee Council acknowledges that the Darlington Point Museum provides the Darlington Point community with a strong sense of its link to the past.
+Currently the reserve is not being utilised to their full potential, and the Plan of Management examines opportunities which would result in the conservation of heritage items and thus maintain the community's link to its history.